-Adding a liquid or fluid to tractors tires has been used as tractor ballast since tractors began using pneumatic tires.
+Adding a liquid or fluid to tractors tires has been used as a tractor ballast since tractors began using pneumatic tires.
 It is one of the easiest and most affordable ways to improve tractor stability and traction.
-Because the tires are the lowest point on the tractor, filling them with heavier liquid lowers your tractor's center of gravity.
+Because the tires are the lowest point on the tractor, filling them with heavier liquid lowers your tractor’s center of gravity.

 Another benefit of liquid ballast is the extra weight and better traction that it gives a tractor.
 More weight pressing the tires into firmer contact with the soil means more engine horsepower can be turned into pulling power (or front-end loader pushing power) before the power overcomes the grip and the tires lose traction and spin.

 This is one of the cheapest options but it is not recommended in climates where temperatures can get below freezing.
 Therefore, water is not a very common choice in the US.
 Water weighs only 8.3 pounds per gallon, this will limit the amount of weight you can add to the tractor compared to some of the other liquid ballast choices.

 Calcium chloride is a salt solution that is dense, widely available, competitively priced, but very corrosive.
 You must add inner tubes to the tractor’s wheels & tires, otherwise the steel wheels will corrode away quickly.
 A 31 percent mixture of calcium chloride is freeze resistant down to minus 58 F. Calcium chloride weighs 11.3 pounds per gallon making it a good option to get the most weight on your tractor.
 In case of a tire rupture resulting in a liquid ballast leak, the salt is not toxic to animals but can damage any plants growing on the affected soil.